GF2++

 gf2::BitSpan A non-owning view of some span of bits held by one of the two previous types.

 The functions include bit accessors, mutators, fills, queries, iterators, stringification methods, bit-wise operators, arithmetic operators, and more.
-They are documented in detail later in this page and in the reference: gf2::BitStore.
+Operations on and between bit-stores work on a whole-word basis, so are inherently parallel.

 Note

-For convenience, the free functions are pulled into the three vector-like classes as member functions.
+For convenience, the free functions that work on bit-stores are also pulled directly into the three vector-like classes as member functions.
 For example, if v is a bit-vector, you can call v.count_ones() to count the number of set bits in v instead of calling the free function gf2::count_ones(v) though both forms are valid.

 Concept Requirements

 Bit-stores all own, or view, a store of bits packed into contiguous "words", where a word is some gf2::Unsigned.
+Operations on and between bit-stores work a whole word at a time, so are inherently parallel.
 The particular unsigned integer type used to hold the bits must be exposed as a class-level typename.

 Required Type Description